JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 It is understood that NHHT resisted TFL's requirement for a cycle docking station on the FDS.

-## Private amenity space requirements
+## Breach of private amenity space requirements
   @.
 Policy PL7 of the AAAP says:

 >"All development must contain high quality private open space in the form of communal gardens, private gardens and useable balconies.
 The design of communal gardens should comply with the guidance in Appendix 6."